-In the manufacturing application of digital technology, CNC machining has been focusing on the improvement of the precision and accuracy of material processing, as well as the improvement of the operating process, so that the most production processes can be completed in one machine, thereby improving the overall production. efficiency, and improve costs.
+In the manufacturing application of digital technology, CNC machining has been focusing on the improvement of the precision and accuracy of material processing, as well as the improvement of the operating process, so that most production processes can be completed on one machine, thereby improving overall production and efficiency, and reducing costs.

 What is CNC Machining?

-CNC machining instructions are the process of machining, and the CNC machine employed is a programmable machine capable of autonomously performing CNC machining operations.
+Programmable CNC machining instructions are capable of instructing the CNC machine to autonomously perform CNC machining operations.